VaguinerG/tinycore-autoupdated-extensions/README.md

 - **`-fmerge-all-constants`**
   Deduplicates identical constants (arrays, strings, etc.) across translation units to reduce size and improve cache efficiency.

-- **`-fno-semantic-interposition`**
-  Assumes symbols are not replaced at runtime, allowing cross-module inlining and better optimization of function calls and globals.

 - **`-ftree-vectorize`**
   Enables vectorization at the GIMPLE tree level for both loops and straight-line code, using SIMD instructions where possible.